 Indigenous refers to the native people of a particular place.
 With indigenous people comes a variety of cultural and social backgrounds that are often regionally specific.
-So it would make sense that people deriving from different cultural and minority backgrounds would be better suited to participate in group therapy with others who may have a better understanding of their particular issues.
+So it would make sense that people deriving from different cultural and minority backgrounds would be better suited to participate in Indigenous group therapy with others who may have a better understanding of their particular issues.

 South Australian research recently revealed that Indigenous Australians between the ages of 35 and 54 are nearly eight times more likely to die than their peers and alcohol abuse is the main problem.
 In 2015, alcohol was involved in 30 percent of Indigenous female and 40 percent of Indigenous male suicides.
 An Indigenous unemployment rate of 38 percent is also a leading causative factor that is driving Indigenous people towards drugs and alcohol.